RobotecAI/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 ### GetEntities service

-The `GetEntities` _service_ outputs a list of all spawned entities.
+The `GetEntities` _service_ outputs a list of all entities that fulfill requirements provided by the standard.

 ROS 2 _service_ definition: [GetEntities](https://github.com/ros-simulation/simulation_interfaces/tree/main/srv/GetEntities.srv) \
 EntityFilters definition: [EntityFilters](https://github.com/ros-simulation/simulation_interfaces/blob/main/msg/EntityFilters.msg) \
 Default _service_ name: `/get_entities` \
 O3DE EBus: `SimulationInterfaces::SimulationEntityManagerRequests::GetEntities`

-This service works in two ways:
+This service works in three ways:
  - returning to the caller whole cache of entities (when no filter in the query)
  - returning results of Overlap Scene Query (when Bounds where set the query)
+ - returning results that matches provided regular expression and/or Bounds (both parameters are provided as part of the `EntityFilters` field)

-The intermediate result is filtered by the regular expression parameter (given in filter string) and the category.
+The result is filtered by the regular expression parameter (given in filter string) and the category.

 **Note:** Filtering by tags is not yet supported.